titipata/science_concierge/README.md

 # Science Concierge

-a Python repository implementing Rocchio algorithm content-based suggestion based on topic distance space using Latent semantic analysis (LSA).
+a Python repository for content-based recommendation based on Latent semantic analysis (LSA) topic distance and Rocchio Algorithm.
-Science Concierge is an algorithm backend for Scholarfy [www.scholarfy.net](http://www.scholarfy.net/), an automatic itinerary maker for conference goers.
+Science Concierge is an backend algorithm for Scholarfy [www.scholarfy.net](http://www.scholarfy.net/), an automatic scheduler for conference.

 See full article on [Arxiv](http://arxiv.org/abs/1604.01070) or full tex manuscript and presentation [here](https://github.com/titipata/science_concierge_manuscript).
 You can also see